tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 > The GISS can be carried in one of multiple fields within the packet, depending on the dataplane used.
 For example, in MPLS networks, the GISS can be encoded within an MPLS label that is carried in the packet's MPLS label stack.
-All packets that belong to the same slice aggregate MAY carry the same GISS in the MPLS label stack.
-It is also possible to have multiple GISS's map to the same slice aggregate.
+All packets that belong to the same Slice-Flow Aggregate MAY carry the same GISS in the MPLS label stack.
+It is also possible to have multiple GISS's map to the same Slice-Flow Aggregate.

 > The GISS can be encoded in an MPLS label and may appear in several positions in the MPLS label stack.
-For example, the VPN service label may act as a GISS to allow VPN packets to be associated with a specific slice aggregate.
+For example, the VPN service label may act as a GISS to allow VPN packets to be mapped to the Slice-Flow Aggregate.
 In this case, a single VPN service label acting as a GISS MAY be allocated by all Egress PEs of a VPN.
-Alternatively, multiple VPN service labels MAY act as GISS's that map a single VPN to the same slice aggregate to allow for multiple Egress PEs to allocate different VPN service labels for a VPN.
+Alternatively, multiple VPN service labels MAY act as GISS's that map a single VPN to the same Slice-Flow Aggregate to allow for multiple Egress PEs to allocate different VPN service labels for a VPN.
-In other cases, a range of VPN service labels acting as multiple GISS's MAY map multiple VPN traffic to a single slice aggregate.
+In other cases, a range of VPN service labels acting as multiple GISS's MAY map multiple VPN traffic to a single Slice-Flow Aggregate.
 An example of such deployment is shown in {{bottom-stack}}.

 ~~~~
   SR Adj-SID:          GISS (VPN service label) on PE2: 1001